mvn-daipham2-hn/design_pattern_with_dart/mediator_patterns/README.md

 ## UML diagram:
 ![Screenshot 2024-10-01 at 15 37 28](https://github.com/user-attachments/assets/2e0cfa73-1d28-45c2-9137-798ebaa3776b)

+• **_Mediator_**
+- defines an interface for communicating with Colleague objects.

+• **_ConcreteMediator_**
+- implements cooperative behavior by coordinating Colleague objects.
+- knows and maintains its colleagues.

+• **_Colleague classes_**
+- each Colleague class knows its Mediator object.
+- each colleague communicates with its mediator whenever it would have otherwise communicated with another colleague.

 ## Implementation:
 1. **Omitting the abstract Mediator class**.
 There's no need to define an abstract Mediator class when colleagues work with only one mediator.